okeeman/housing-condition-service/README.md

 4. Windows console client

 The application is meant to be used by local authorities who would send inspectors to survey houses and record the cost of repairs needed, if any.
-The MVC app and WCF Web service are hosted on Windows Azure and are linked to a SQL Database also hosted on Azure:
+The MVC app and WCF Web service were hosted on Windows Azure and were linked to a SQL Database also hosted on Azure.
+The sites are no longer active.

 http://housecondition.cloudapp.net/